-Includes dural venous sinus thrombosis, venous sinus thrombosis, and cerebral vein thrombosis

-Advanced imaging is considered medically necessary for diagnosis and management based on ANY of the following:
+Includes dural venous sinus thrombosis, venous sinus thrombosis, and cerebral vein thrombosis Advanced imaging is considered medically necessary in ANY of the following:

-- Exclusion of venous sinus thrombosis in the initial evaluation of idiopathic intracranial hypertension (IIH, also known as pseudotumor cerebri)

-- Patients with risk factors for venous thrombosis, or elevated D-dimer, or following suspicious or nondiagnostic CT or MRI, associated with ANY of the following signs or symptoms:

-- Unexplained headache

-- Seizure

-- Focal neurologic abnormality

-- Altered mental status

-- History of intracranial venous sinus thrombosis, with current signs or symptoms of recurrent thrombosis

-- Follow-up of known venous sinus thrombosis

-- To exclude venous compression by an adjacent intracranial mass

-- CTA head
+- Suspected venous sinus thrombosis in setting of headache, visual changes, eye pain or other neurologic symptoms, with ANY of the following: - o Papilledema, cranial nerve palsy, or focal neurologic deficit on exam - Risk factor for venous thrombosis - Elevated D-dimer - Suspicious or nondiagnostic CT head or MRI brain - History of venous sinus thrombosis, with current signs or symptoms of recurrent thrombosis - Follow-up of known venous sinus thrombosis - To exclude venous compression by an adjacent intracranial mass

-- MRA head

-- CT brain
+- CTA or MRA head - CT brain or MRI Brain

-- MRI brain

 Intracranial venous sinus thrombosis (VST) includes thrombosis of both the dural sinuses and cerebral veins with an estimated annual incidence of 5 per million.
-Risk factors for VST include medical conditions (eg, thrombophilias, inflammatory bowel disease), transient situations (eg, pregnancy, dehydration, infection), selected medications (eg, oral contraceptives, substance abuse), and unpredictable events (eg, head trauma).
+Risk factors for VST include medical conditions (eg, thrombophilias, hyperthyroidism, malignancy), transient situations (eg, pregnancy, dehydration, infection), selected medications (eg, oral contraceptives, steroids), and unpredictable events (eg, head trauma).

-The American Heart and Stroke (AHA/ASA) multisociety-endorsed guideline on the diagnosis and management of cerebral venous sinus thrombosis makes a strong recommendation based on low quality evidence for either CT or MR venography to evaluate idiopathic intracranial hypertension to exclude venous sinus thrombosis as an underlying etiology.
 Headache is the most common manifestation of venous sinus thrombosis and can rarely be the sole clinical feature.
 For these patients "the proper strategy for identification of CVT is much less clear," and evaluation of headache with atypical features is reasonable as a weak recommendation based on low-quality evidence.
 While they do not negate a strong clinical suspicion, absence of risk factors for venous sinus thrombosis and a normal D-dimer further lower the pretest probability for disease and hence facilitate decisions about use of CT or MR venography as part of a simultaneous or sequential diagnostic testing strategy with CT or MRI.
 Follow up of venous sinus thrombosis in patients with established disease may be helpful to direct management.